mattcroat/joy-of-code/posts/what-is-sveltekit/what-is-sveltekit.md

 ## Table of Contents

+## Welcome To The Learn SvelteKit Series

+This is the first part in the [Learn SvelteKit](https://www.youtube.com/playlist?list=PLA9WiRZ-IS_zfHpxmztJQLeBISsQkh9-M) series I'm working on writing and publishing on YouTube.

 ## SvelteKit Is The Swiss Army Knife Of JavaScript Frameworks

 SvelteKit is a **meta-framework** built on top of Svelte for building rich web apps but **it's easier to think of it as a backend framework that uses Svelte as the component framework**.